-Specifying a username and password in an endpoint's contract does not effect the use of other Artix security features.
+Specifying a username and password in an endpoint's contract does not affect the use of other Artix security features.
 You are not forced to use HTTPS when using a username or password.
 Similarly, you are not stopped from implementing your endpoint using WS-Security headers.
-For more details on using Artix's security features see the Artix Security Guide [../../security_guide/index.htm].
+For more details on using Artix's security features see the Artix Security Guide.